CIS 5603. Artificial Intelligence

 The rule-based approaches lack flexibility and naturalness.
 Major issues:

-3. Statistical (neural) approaches in NLP
+3. Statistical and neural approaches in NLP

 Basic (implicit) assumptions: Statistical NLP treats a natural language as an existing random process that can be learned from sample data: